Natshah/uikit_admin/README.md

 -----------

 Use With Webship Distribution:
-This module is best used with Webship distribution.
+This theme is best used with Webship distribution.

  * Webship - https://www.drupal.org/project/webship